NeoMutt 2025-12-11-911-gd8d604

 static bool add_query_msgid (char *line, int line_num, void *user_data)

-Parse a Message-Id and add it to a list - Implements mutt_file_map_t -.
+Parse a Message-ID and add it to a list - Implements mutt_file_map_t -.

 static bool eat_query (struct Pattern *pat, PatternCompFlags flags, struct Buffer *s, struct Buffer *err, struct Mailbox *m)